Budibase/website/content/blog/5-examples-of-web-application-design/index.md

 ## What Is Web Application Design

 Web application design is an important stage when building a web application.
-It focuses on the look and feel of the web application.
+It focuses on the look and feel of the web application in the wider context of software development.

-The design stage encompasses several different aspects, including user interface design (UI), usability (UX), content production, and graphic design.
+The web app design process encompasses several different aspects, including user interface design (UI), usability (UX), content production, and graphic design.
 Within this post, we focused mainly on UI and UX design.

 ### What is UI in Web Application?